fex01/transparency-information-dictionary/README.md

 You can see the traces generated in [step 3](#3-trigger-integration-test-with-activated-tracing) via the jaeger backend - if you did use the provided docker compose file the backend can be found at <http://localhost:16686>.

 The following screenshot is a trace covering multiple services.
-You can fin the familiar tag lists mentioned in [step 2](#2-annotate-services-with-transparency-information) in the expanded tag section for span *emailservice*:
+You can find the familiar tag lists mentioned in [step 2](#2-annotate-services-with-transparency-information) in the expanded tag section for span *emailservice*:

-![trace with tag section for span emailservice expanded](https://github.com/fex01/transparency-information-dictionary/blob/main/images/20220711_trace_expanded.png) diffrence between purpose
+![trace with tag section for span emailservice expanded](https://github.com/fex01/transparency-information-dictionary/blob/main/images/20220711_trace_expanded.png)

 ### Collect Transparency Information From Traces

 Now how to go forward from transparency information encoded as tags in traces on the jaeger backend?
 Thats where the last function offered by our *tid-service* comes into play: